Frequently

 If such an occasion arises, please get in touch with your Camp Director as soon as possible to make arrangements in advance.

-• All students, parents, and guardians will receive an email containing essential details such as the finalized schedule, accommodation locations, check-in location, graduation venue, and parking instructions.
+Accepted students and their parent/guardian will receive an email containing essential details such as the finalized schedule, accommodation locations, check-in location, graduation venue, and parking instructions.

 If you require this information before the email is sent, please don't hesitate to contact your Camp Director directly.